 How to Get Involved

-Are you interested in supporting and fit one (or several) of the professional fields we’re looking for?
-Please reach out to us:
+Are you interested in supporting and fit one (or several) of the professional fields we’re looking for in the energy technology or ecology departments?
+You can apply for September, October and November.

 - for the media department: Janni Hentrich at igp (at) tamera.org